 There are specific considerations in the interactive process when an employee needs, or may need, a reassignment.

-If a requestor's disability and/or need for accommodation are not obvious or already known, EEOC (specifically the DPM) is entitled to ask for and receive medical information showing that the requestor has a covered disability that requires accommodation.
+If a requestor's disability and/or need for accommodation are not obvious or already known, the EEOC (specifically the DPM) may require medical information showing that the requestor has a covered disability that requires accommodation.
 Specifically, the EEOC may seek only medical information that is sufficient to explain the nature of the disability, the individual's need for reasonable accommodation, and how the requested accommodation will assist the individual to apply for a job, perform the essential functions of a job, or enjoy the benefits and privileges of the workplace.
-A disability is obvious or already known when it is clearly visible or the individual previously provided medical information showing that the condition met the Rehabilitation Act definition.
-It is the responsibility of the applicant/employee to provide appropriate medical information requested by EEOC where the disability and/or need for accommodation are not obvious or already known.
+A disability is obvious or already known when it is clearly visible or where the EEOC already has information from the individual showing that the condition met the Rehabilitation Act definition.
+It is the responsibility of the applicant/employee to provide appropriate medical information requested by the DPM where the disability and/or need for accommodation are not obvious or already known.

 Only the DPM may determine whether medical information is needed and, if so, may request such information from the requestor and/or the appropriate health professional (for example, a doctor, psychologist, clinical social worker, physical therapist, or rehabilitation counselor).
-Even if medical information is needed to process a request, the DPM does not necessarily have to request medical documentation from a health care provider; in many instances the requestor may be able to provide sufficient information that can substantiate the existence of a "disability" and/or need for a reasonable accommodation.
+Even if medical information is needed to process a request, the DPM does not necessarily have to request medical documentation from a health care provider; in many instances the requestor may be able to provide sufficient information to substantiate the existence of a "disability" and/or need for a reasonable accommodation.
 If an individual has already submitted medical documentation in connection with a previous request for accommodation, the individual should immediately inform the DPM of this fact.
 The DPM will then determine whether additional medical information is needed to process the current request.

-Under the Rehabilitation Act, medical information obtained in connection with the reasonable accommodation process must be kept confidential.
+Under the Rehabilitation Act, information obtained in connection with the reasonable accommodation process must be kept confidential.
 This means that the existence of an accommodation request, details of the request, whether it has been approved, and information about functional limitations, all must remain confidential.
-This includes all medical information that EEOC obtains in connection with a request for reasonable accommodation must be kept in files separate from the individual's personnel file.
+This includes all medical information that the EEOC obtains in connection with a request for reasonable accommodation, which must be kept in files separate from the individual's personnel file.
 Whether this information is kept in a file drawer or in a computer file, it must be stored so that only the DPM or a designated back-up, has access to it.
 Any EEOC employee who obtains or receives such information is strictly bound by these confidentiality requirements.

-The DPM may share certain information with an employee's supervisor or other agency official(s) as necessary to make appropriate determinations on a reasonable accommodation request.
+The DPM may share certain information with an employee's supervisor or other agency staff as necessary to make appropriate determinations on a reasonable accommodation request.
 For example, OIT staff may need certain information to advise about equipment or staff in the Office of the Chief Financial Officer.
-When the DPM must reveal the name of the individual requesting reasonable accommodation, the DPM will inform the recipients about these confidentiality requirements.
-The information disclosed will be no more than is necessary to process the request.
-In certain situations, the DPM will not necessarily need to reveal the name of the requestor and/or the office in which the requestor works, or even the name of the disability.
+When the DPM must reveal the name of the individual requesting reasonable accommodation, the DPM will inform the recipient about these confidentiality requirements.
+But, the information disclosed by the DPM will be no more than is necessary to obtain assistance/advice from other EEOC staff.
+In many situations, the DPM will not need to reveal the name of the requestor and/or the office in which the requestor works, or even the name of the disability.
 As long as the name of the requestor or any other identifying information is not revealed, even if sharing information about functional limitations, confidentiality is maintained.

 In addition to disclosures of information needed to process a request for accommodation, other disclosures of medical information are permitted as follows: